aditigaikwad97/MLproject/README.md

 # Building Application

-Build ML web application from scratch using Python in Streamlit
+Build ML web application from scratch using Python in Streamlit.
+2 pages of application as following:

+1.Predict Page: Predict salary of user based on user information

+2.Explore Page:

 Link for web application : https://salary-prediction-adi.streamlit.app/